Jerome Ringo

-Jerome C. Ringo (born March 2, 1955) is an environmental justice, clean energy, and quality jobs advocate who founded and chairs renewable energy developer Zoetic Global.
+Jerome Claude Ringo (March 2, 1955 – April 30, 2025) was an American environmental justice, clean energy, and quality jobs advocate who founded and chaired renewable energy developer Zoetic Global.

 Ringo previously chaired the National Wildlife Federation (NWF), becoming the first African American to hold the position for any major conservation organization, and was an associate research scholar and McCluskey Fellow for Conservation at Yale University.
 He was also president of the Apollo Alliance, a coalition of organized labor, environmentalist, business, and civil rights leaders dedicated to freeing the United States of dependence on foreign oil.

-Early life
+Background

-Jerome Ringo was the third of six children born to Earl Ringo, a retired postal worker, and Nellie Ringo, a nurse.
+Jerome Ringo was born in Lake Charles, Louisiana on March 2, 1955, the third of six children born to Earl Ringo, a retired postal worker, and Nellie Ringo, a nurse.
 Ringo grew up in Bayous of Southern Louisiana during the height of the American civil rights movement, during which time Earl worked to racially integrate public schools in Louisiana.

 His father would often play recordings of speeches by the Reverend Martin Luther King Jr. When he was thirteen, he and his brothers prepared to become the first black students to enroll in previously segregated schools in Lake Charles, Louisiana.
 In the middle of the night, their father awakened the boys, telling them to crawl up to the front window.
 When the boys looked out, they witnessed a posse of Ku Klux Klansmen, who were burning a cross in their front yard.

 He was the only African-American working as a ranger at the world's largest Scout camp, in Cimarron, New Mexico.

 Ringo attended college, planning to major in education at both Louisiana Tech University and McNeese State University.
 Before earning a degree, however, he decided to take a job in the petrochemical industry in 1975, lured by a high salary.

+Ringo died of a ruptured brain aneurysm a hospital in New Orleans on April 30, 2025, at the age of 70.